School Overview

 What is Transitional Kindergarten (TK)?

 Designed as the first year of a 2-year kindergarten program, TK is taught by one of our veteran teachers and offers a modified curriculum based on the California Preschool Learning Foundation and the Kindergarten Common Core Standards.
 Children who turn 5 between September 2 and December 2 of a given school year are eligible for the program.
-Alvarado has 18, General Education (English) TK students and is one of many schools taking part in the SFUSD program.
-While admission into Alvarado’s TK does not guarantee admission into our kindergarten, it is currently considered a tiebreaker in the district’s enrollment process.
+Alvarado has 20 General Education (English) TK students and is one of many schools taking part in the SFUSD program.
+While enrollment into Alvarado’s TK does not guarantee admission into our kindergarten, it is currently considered a tiebreaker in the district’s enrollment process which is held through the enrollment center.

 What does Alvarado offer for Special Education and Inclusion students?